GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 ## #Rooms and obstacles
 <hr>
-The player can only jump over obstacles made of bricks, including walls [More here].
+The player can only jump over obstacles made of bricks, including walls.
 - *** video ***
 - This Room contains a series of platforms that slowly descend one after another.
 The player's aim is to be able to climb and reach the top (each platform has a waiting timer that increases based on its own ID.
 In this way they don't all descend together but sequentially).
 - *** video ***